barde/TramaTech/docs/BUILD_GUIDE.md

 - **Hybrid approach**: Combine with memory foam

 ### Other Headphone Models
-This technique works with:
-- Sony WH-1000XM series
-- Bose QuietComfort series
-- Audio-Technica ATH-M50x
-- Most over-ear headphones with removable cushions
+This technique works with most over-ear headphones with removable cushions

 ## Safety and Health